 The type of honey most commonly credited with these effects isn’t the kind you’ll find most readily at your grocery store.
 Manuka honey is your best bet for medicinal use.
 This is a raw variety that hasn’t been processed.

 Cinnamon has been used to treat a host of respiratory, digestive, and even gynecological conditions.
 In a recent survey of medical literature, cinnamon has been shown to have potential anti-microbial, anti-parasitic, anti-oxidant, and anti-inflammatory benefits in animals.
 It may also have wound-healing properties.

 As with honey, a specific type of cinnamon produces the most benefits.
 This type of cinnamon is called Cinnamomum zeylanicum or “true cinnamon.”

 Although honey may be good for healing wounds, its effects on acne are unclear.

-A group of 136 people participated in a randomized controlled trial to evaluate if topical kanuka honey, a close relative to manuka, can help with acne.
+A group of 136 people participated in a to evaluate if topical kanuka honey, a close relative to manuka, can help with acne.
 They also used an antibacterial soap twice a day as part of the study.
 The results?
-Only four of the 53 people in the honey group saw any significant improvement in their acne.
+Only in the honey group saw any significant improvement in their acne.
 Although this calls the potential benefits into question, it’s too soon to rule honey out.
 More research is needed to determine whether honey can be effectively used against acne.